gym-rat/gym-rat/README.md

 - 👋 Hey there!
 I’m @gym-rat, based out of India
 - 👀 I’m interested in insight generation & data science
 - 🌱 I’m currently learning Machine Learning
-- 📫 You can reach out to me at badhwartushar1994@gmail.com
+- 📫 You can reach out to me for Insight generation & basic data science

 <!---
 gym-rat/gym-rat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.